About the ‘device wifi’ alpha

 Once a change has been made to this file and it has been merged into the main branch, the Concourse pipeline

-- Organisations have a lack of knowledge about how certificate authentication works, specifically around openSSL
+- some organisations do not know how certificate authentication works, specifically openSSL

-- Organisations are having to seek security permissions and sign-off from decision makers, before they can send their certificate.
+- organisations have to get security permissions and sign off from decision makers before they can send certificates

-- The process of receiving certificates by email and uploading them manually is time consuming for service developers.
+- the process of receiving certificates by email and uploading them manually is time consuming